-Council has a Development and Financial Contributions Policy, where most contributions receipted are transferred to reserve accounts or loan accounts3.
+Council has a Policy on Development Contributions and Financial Contributions, where most contributions receipted are transferred to reserve accounts or loan accounts.
 The funds collected under this policy will be applied to the projects identified by the policy.
 Projects identified in the policy may be either completed projects (with debt yet to be repaid from future development contributions), or future projects planned to be undertaken.

-Note that, in addition to the requirements of sections 101(3) and 103 the Development and Financial Contributions Policy additionally describes funding matters further as stipulated by section 106(2)(c).
+Note that, in addition to the requirements of sections 101(3) and 103 the Policy on Development Contributions and Financial Contributions additionally describes funding matters further as stipulated by section 106(2)(c).